 Serve these green beans as a side dish for your next weeknight meal or holiday dinner.
 Green beans pair well with meatloaf, baked chicken, and spiral sliced ham.

-If you have canned green beans on hand, simply skip step one (boiling), and continue as written.
+- Green beans - Fresh or frozen green beans work in this recipe.
+If you have canned green beans on hand, skip the step of boiling and continue with the recipe as written.

-Trimming green beans is very easy.
-First, turn all of your green beans with the stems pointing in the same direction.
-Gather them in a small bundle and trim off the stem ends.
+Trimming green beans - First, turn all of your green beans with the stems pointing in the same direction.
+Gather them in a small bundle and trim off the stem ends, about ¼ to ½ inch in.
+There is no need to trim the opposite "curly" end of the green bean - it can be eaten as is.

 📖 Recipe